revertdata/water-logger/README.md

 );
 ```

-## Known Flaws
+## To Do
-- [ ] &nbsp; Cannot POST new entries (CORS issue?).
+- [ ] &nbsp; Fix to POST new entries (CORS issue?).
 Temporary fix is to manually insert 0 values into monthly tables, but it's very inconvenient.
+Only added 0s up through February.
+- [ ] &nbsp; Enable to log entires on mobile.
+Also fix to stay logged in after authentication.
+- [ ] &nbsp; Counter to see how many days I've had over 50 fl oz of water (since 183 days is my goal)
+- [ ] &nbsp; Fill up the boxes depending on progress to 50 fl oz?
+Might look too busy.